iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 ### 4.6 Extended Natural Language Generation task

 Additionally, the authors formalized a group-theoretic approach to fairness in Natural Language Generation (NLG) task.
-Previous work has shown that Large Language Models (LLMs), such as GPT-2, are biased towards certain demographic groups in their generations (Sheng et al, 2019; Prates, Avelar, and Lamb, 2020; Henderson et al, 2018).
-While there was notable effort put into evaluating bias in LLMs (Sheng et al, 2019; Nadeem, Bethke, and Reddy 2021; Abid, Farooqi, and Zou, 2021), little has been done to theoretically study the mitigation of this bias and allow for a generalizable approach.
+Previous work has shown that Large Language Models (LLMs), such as GPT-2, are biased towards certain demographic groups in their generations (Sheng et al, 2019; Prates et al. 2020; Henderson et al. 2018).
+While there was notable effort put into evaluating bias in LLMs (Sheng et al, 2019; Nadeem et al. 2021; Abid at al. 2021), little has been done to theoretically study the mitigation of this bias and allow for a generalizable approach.

 Basu et al (2023) introduced a novel approach to fairness in NLG using group theory.
 Given a demographic group $D$ (e.g. [man, woman]) and a language model $M$ (e.g. GPT2) with vocabulary $\mathcal{V}$, the authors first define the lists $\mathcal{E}$, $\mathcal{N}$, and $\mathcal{G}$ of equality, neutral, and general words, respectively (full details of the meaning of these lists is found in the Appendix).
 Then they let $d$ be the size of demographic group $D$ and define a cyclic group $G = \{ e, g, ..., g^{d-1}\}$ with generator $g$.
 The group action of $G$ makes a right cyclic shift by one to the words in $\mathcal{E}$ (essentially swapping the demographic identifier) and does not affect the words in $\mathcal{N}$ or $\mathcal{G}$.
 For example, if $\mathcal{E}$ = [[man, woman]], then $g\mathcal{E}$ = [[woman, man]].